SeaOfWolf/Security-Education/README.md

 - If certs are your thing this site is the best I've come across for sectioning them and listing them out, has pricing in there (in USD)

 **Papers**: https://github.com/papers-we-love/papers-we-love?tab=readme-ov-file
-- A `HUGE` resource for papers that is kept pretty up to date, mentioned it above but might have something of interest burried in there
+- A `HUGE` resource for papers that is kept pretty up to date, mentioned it above but might have something of interest buried in there

 **Starting Up Security**: https://scrty.io/
 - Ryan McGeehan's excellent writing aimed at new leadership for new security teams